sqlitebrowser/dbhub.io/docker/README.md

 * Memcached
 * Minio

-This is done as an all-in-one image - which should work with all local docker deployments - instead of as separate services, purely because it should be easier to maintain this way. :)
+This is done as an all-in-one image for now.
+It _might_ be broken into separate services per damon, but that'll be a later thing (if needed).

 ## How to use